The purpose of the ACB is not to recognise combat duties but to recognise service with a combat element through formal force assignment.

 The ACB is to be worn by eligible personnel on the left breast above medals or medal ribbons and aircrew badges.
 The ACB is only awarded once to an individual.

-If you believe you are eligible to receive the ACB, please fill out a Request to be Issued the Army Combat Badge Application form.
+If you believe you are eligible to receive the ACB, please fill out a Request to be Issued the Army Combat Badge Application form (not Chrome or Safari compatible).

-All completed applications can be sent electronically to Army.Ceremonial@defence.gov.au or mailed to:
+All completed applications or queries can be sent electronically to Army.Ceremonial@defence.gov.au or mailed to:

 Army Ceremonial Cell